Hazen Argue: Political beginnings

-Liberal Party MP and Senator
+Liberal floor crossing

 Six months later, Argue crossed the floor to join the Liberal Party; he argued that divisions were rife in the NDP and that farmers' interests were overwhelmed by those of labour.
 He was re-elected as a Liberal Member of Parliament (MP) in 1962 but was defeated in 1963 and again in 1965.
 In 1966, Argue was appointed to the Senate as a Liberal.

 After the 1980 election, in which the Liberal Party failed to win any seats west of Winnipeg, Prime Minister Pierre Trudeau appointed Argue to Cabinet as Minister of State (Canada Wheat Board).

+Senate of Canada

 In 1989, he became the first senator ever charged with misuse of public funds and fraud.
 The RCMP alleged that he used public funds to help his wife's bid to obtain the Liberal Party nomination in their Ottawa-area riding for the 1988 Canadian federal election.
 The charges were dropped in 1991 by the crown prosecutor when it became apparent that Argue was near death, as he had been bedridden for most of the year with cancer.
 He died three months later in Regina, on October 2, 1991.